-Monday Night Raw 2/20/17-Strowman Pins Down BigShow After Fierce Clash Of Titans
+‘Monday Night Raw’ 2/20/17: Strowman Pins Big Show After Fierce Clash Of Titans

 Monday Night Raw (2/20/17): The Clash of Titans Unfolds

 The main event of yesterday inevitably had something special stored for fans.
 It included a very special duel or rather a clash of titans between the Big Show and Braun Strowman after their bout at Royal Rumble.
 Strowman threw the Big Show out of the ring and continued to show his immense strength to finally an opponent of his own size.
 The Big Show successfully kicked his way out from the first Running Powerslam and managed to knock his opponent off his feet by swiftly delivering a chokeslam and a thunderous Superman Punch.
-Things looked bleak for Braun Strowman until he was able to turn the tables over entirely.
+Things looked bleak for Braun Strowman until he was able to turn the tables entirely.
 Braun Strowman turned the tables with a dropkick and a Running Powerslam that swiftly followed, leading him to victory.
 After Strowman’s victory, Roman Reigns saw this as an opportunity to deliver a spear to his upcoming opponent in Fastlane but Braun reacted in time and executed another Running Powerslam to close the show.
 Will Roman Reigns prove victorious in his upcoming encounter with Braun Strowman?
 It seems rather implausible.

+Another DOMINANT display by @BraunStrowman as he takes out his #WWEFastlane opponent @WWERomanReigns once again! #RAW pic.twitter.com/KX7zLLmKHA

 [Featured Image by Ethan Miller/Getty Images]